 STEP 3: Complete Translation and Interpretation Program Online Orientation

-STEP 4: Schedule and take English Test
+STEP 4: Schedule and take Accuplacer Test (for English)

 STEP 6: Schedule meeting with Academic Advisor (Svetlana Ehrhart) to register for courses.